-CDS-D Page 15
+CDS-D Page 12

-D7 If a minimum college grade transfer applicants, specify ( required of D8 List any other application requirements specific to transfer applicants: D9 List application priority, closi are reviewed on a continuou • • • D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 D9 D9 D9 Fall Winter Spring Summer 3/15 6/1 X D10 Yes No Does an open admission potransfer students? licy, if reported, apply to 100 X D11 Describe additional requiren nents for transfe r admission, if a pplicable: Transfer Credit Polici es D12 Report the lowest grade ear transferred for credit: ned for any cour rse that may be С D13 Number Unit Type Maximum number of credits transferred from a two-year may be 16 Offic Type D14 1 6 19 Number Unit Type D14 Maximum number of credits transferred from a four-year may be 16 D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits your institution to earn a bac ust complete at 64 D17 7 Describe other transfer credit policies: Most transfer students have to earn 96 hours of credit at Bryn Mawr.
+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit:

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be 16

+transferred from a two-year institution: 10

+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be 16

+transferred from a four-year institution:

+D15 Minimum number of credits that transfers must complete - 1at your institution to earn an associate degree: n/a

+D16 Minimum number of credits that transfers must complete 64.00 at your institution to earn a bachelor's degree: 04.00

+Describe other transfer credit policies: Most transfer students have to earn 96 hours of credit at Bryn Mawr.
 Students entering as juniors have to earn 64 hours of credit at Bryn Mawr.

-CDS-D Page 16
+CDS-D Page 13